manalsolanki/SearchByIngredient/README.md

     - Instead of only considering 2 ingredients can consider more.
     - Can add more user Inputs.
     - Furthermore can connec to the Database and store each recipe detail in tables which would help to manage.
+    - Can store the final computed list in local storage and with we the help of that we can render information about a recipe to another page and display in detail.